msteenhagen/opera-ficta/fictionalworks.md

 The main point about novels, operas and the like is that they are repeatable.
 This is a pretheoretic datum, I think.
 We start out with the observation that some works allow for multiple instances, performances or incarnations, whereas others do not.
 The idea that some works are 'types' is a theoretical way of giving this prima facie difference a place in our theorising about the nature of works of art.
 So far so good.
 This is a story that has been told over and over again, and it does not in any way involve the phenomenon of fiction-to-world transgressions I identified above.
 In other words, the starting point of the explanation I want to defend is completely general, familiar, and widely accepted: some works of art allow for multiple instantiations.

+What fictional characters like Sherlock Holmes have in common with types is that, it seems, just as nothing really is Sherlock Holmes, nothing really the type.
+We conceive of fictional characters in the same way, and just as  ‘Sherlock Holmes’ may be a name without a referent, so may 'the Red Flag' be.
+(But it seems to me that if they indeed were without referents, they would be so for different reasons.)

 Being invited to go see a play written by a fictional personage in a fictional scenario would only be puzzling if we assumed that those works that allow for multiple instantiation only allow for instantiations in the world in which they were written, composed or otherwise created.
 On such an assumption it would seem impossible for a play written in a fictional scenario to be performed in a real-world setting.
 But of course the assumption is highly questionable, and in effect the examples discussed themselves put pressure on it.
 Why think that works that allow for multiple instantiation only allow for instantiations in the world in which they were written, composed or otherwise created?

 In answer to this question, there is indeed a good reason to think this.
 But I want to suggest it only holds for some of the repeatable works we are familiar with, not all.
 The reason that works that allow for multiple instantiation only allow for instantiations in the world in which they were created, the answer goes, is that instantiations depend for their identity (i.e. for their being instances of the workd in question) on a causal/historical tie to some original plate, mould, or Ur-form, or to some original act of creation or conception.
 Without such a causal tie an object can at best be a simulacrum of an instantiation.
 And causal/historical ties cannot run between fictional worlds and the actual world.

 I find this a good point.
 But to my mind, all it shows is that being abstract is not sufficient for the kind of fiction-to-world jump we've been interested in to be possible.
 It doesn't show that it is impossible, for it is not at all obvious that all instantiations of abstract works are in that way dependent on a causal/historical tie.
 In the next section I want to explain how there's an alternative route to instantiation, but also that this alternative route requires a work of art of a very specific sort.

+The point I have wanted to make in this section is that because plays, novels, and operas allow are repeatables, fictional novels, plays, and operas can be printed, performed and sung in real life.
+What seemed an _obstacle_ to this, the fact that they are created merely in a fiction, is not an obstacle.
+And this is telling.
+What does it tell?
+It tells us something about the place of such abstract objects.
+They neither belong to the actual world, nor to any possible world, but they hover strangely over them, so to say.
+They are like balloons let up by individuals, able to drift across borders.

 ## Notation